getchip/PocketCHIP-Docs/source/includes/_welcome-to-pocketchip.md

 If for any reason PocketC.H.I.P. does not respond to your input, hold down the Home button for more than 10 seconds to hard-reboot the device.

+## Features

-## Touchscreen
+### Touchscreen

 Your PocketC.H.I.P. features a 4.3" display made up of 470 x 272 pixels.
-The display is resistive touch and responds to tapping and dragging from your finger or a stylus, pinch-to-zoom is not supported.
+The display is resistive touch and responds to tapping and dragging from your finger or a stylus. *Pinch-to-zoom is not supported.*

-## Keyboard
+### Keyboard

 PocketC.H.I.P. has a full QWERTY keyboard wht a comfortably located D-pad.